andytheo00/portfolio/predicting conflict in Africa/readme.md

-Check my Python to see how I cleaned, analyzed remote sensing data to understand the impacts of climate change in Sub Saharan Africa.
+The code shown above shows how I manipulated information about the Horn of Africa to predict conflict.